bduggan/raku-draku/README.md

     # View inline documentation for a module
     draku Color

+    # Get the docs from an ecosystem for a module
+    draku AccountableBagHash

     # Search the core docs for a phrase
     draku search List